Email Marketing Conversion Rate Benchmarks & 8 Proven Strategies for 2026

 Imagine 10,000 emails are sent but only 9,900 are successfully delivered because the remaining 100 bounced.
 Of those 9,900 subscribers, 300 clicked the call-to-action button to find out about the new product launch.
 Therefore: [300 / 9,900] x 100 would equal a 3% email conversion rate.

 Every day, people are bombarded with emails — 1 in 5 receive 16+ promotional emails per day.
-That’s a lot of noise to compete with.
-However, when the content, cadence, and timing of every email are personalized for every customer, boosting the number of conversions becomes a lot easier to achieve.
+However, when the content, cadence, and timing of every email are personalized for every customer, boosting the number of conversions becomes achievable.
+Here are 8 proven strategies:

-Nearly half (46%) of all emails are opened from a mobile device — and these emails have a 65% higher likelihood of converting to drive traffic to a website.
-Therefore, it’s important to ensure emails are optimized:
+Nearly half (46%) of all emails are opened from a mobile device.
+According to Campaign Monitor, emails that are read on mobile and re-opened on desktop have a 65% higher likelihood of converting and driving traffic to a website.
+To ensure emails perform on every screen:

 • Use a short subject line (approximately 30 characters)